Sleep: Insomniac -> Baby

 - Black Out Shades / Pitch Black - This works by making the room completely black.
 And I mean removing night lights, digital clocks, etc.

 - Blue Light Blocking Glasses - They work really well against blue light, but you need to use the right kind.
 For example if you buy Swannies, you're only blocking out some blue light and paying for someone else's nice lifestyle.
 They are fine for during the day, but at night you want to wear red glasses to block out some of the green wavelengths.
 I've got nothing against James personally BTW, I love his 30-day no alcohol challenge.

-- BPC-157 - It didn't help my sleep, might have even made it worse?
+- BPC-157 - It helped my sleep, but since increasing histamine it might have even made it worse?